troy-west/apache-kafka-three-ways/README.md

 After the presentation and any Q+A we use [troy-west/apache-kafka-cli-tools](https://github.com/troy-west/apache-kafka-cli-tools) to start a local, 3-node Kafka Cluster.
-We operate that cluster via the shell scripts provided within the Kafka project, and observe the impact repartitioning has on a topic.
+We operate that cluster via the shell scripts provided within the Kafka project, and observe the impact of repartitioning.

 # Afternoon Session (Practice)